sw4860/AppMonitor_Discord/docs/en/setup_guide_en.md

     "available_languages": ["ko", "en"]
 }
 ```
-**Precautions**
-</br>You must adhere to the JSON syntax accurately.
-If you omit or write commas, quotation marks, curly braces, etc., incorrectly, the program may not work properly.
+⚠ Caution
+</br>Make sure to follow proper JSON syntax.
+A missing or misplaced comma, quote, or bracket can cause the program to fail.
-</br>You must enter values that match the data type of each configuration item.
-For example, the time interval (interval) should be a number, and the webhook URL (webhook_url) should be a web address.
+</br>Each field must have the correct value type.
+For example, interval must be a number, webhook_url must be a valid URL, etc.
-</br>You must complete the webhook setup and user/role ID retrieval settings in Discord before you can properly use webhook_url and mention.
+</br>You must first complete the Discord webhook and user/role ID setup before using webhook_url and mention properly.
+</br>As mentioned earlier, never share your webhook_url.
+If leaked, your channel could be vulnerable to spam or attacks.